jeremenichelli/jeremenichelli.github.io/_posts/2015-06-21-the-rise-of-static-site-generators.md

 ---
-title: The rise of the static site generators
+title: The rise of the static site&nbsp;generators
 resume: After several years of dynamic site generators, the second player is asking for a challenge.
 They are getting more powerful, easier to set and becoming more compelling tools to be the best solution for more web projects.
 ---